kkrypt0nn/manuf/README.md

 - [`Python`](https://github.com/kkrypt0nn/pymanuf)
 - [`Go`](https://github.com/kkrypt0nn/gomanuf)

-Each folder has its own `README` file with the instructions on how to use the library.
+Each project has its own `README` file with the instructions on how to use the library.